frederic-perez/AmE-dictionary/data/dictionary.md

 __gerrymander<sup>1</sup>__ _v_ :five: (gerrymandering) Manipulate the boundaries of (an electoral constituency) so as to favour one party or class.
 From the name of Governor Elbridge Gerry of Massachusetts + salamander, [...] a map was published with the title _The Gerry-Mander._
 __gerrymander<sup>2</sup>__ _n_
 __get (one's) goat__ _idiom_ To annoy or anger one. _That guy just gets my goat every time he opens his mouth._
+__get (the hell) out of Dodge__ _idiom_ To leave or depart from a place, especially quickly or with marked urgency.
+A reference to Dodge City, Kansas, the clichéd setting of cowboy and western films from the early to mid-1900s.
 __get a grip__
 __get a jump__ _Get a jump on things._
 __get a kick out of (someone or something)__ _idiom_ :two::hammer: _You'll get a kick out of this!_